How to Make a Lactation Smoothie More Recipes to Increase Milk Supply

 2 cups of raw almonds, soaked for 6 hours or overnight

-• Soak the almonds in a bowl of water overnight.
-Don’t use salted or roasted almonds (they’re processed) and don’t buy blanched or frozen ones either.
+- Soak the almonds in a bowl of water overnight.
+Don’t use salted or roasted almonds (processed); don’t buy blanched or frozen ones, either.

 1/3 cup brewer’s yeast

 Brewer’s yeast can be found at health food stores.
-You can add brewer’s yeast to smoothies, salad dressings or other foods as you would any other condiment or seasoning.
+You can add brewer’s yeast to smoothies, salad dressings, or other foods like any other condiment or seasoning.

 You might not be able to taste it, but cinnamon is a natural anti-inflammatory that has been shown to help reduce the effects of stress on the body.
-It can also help regulate blood sugar levels and control appetite, which can be very helpful when you’re breastfeeding.
-The best way to use cinnamon as part of your lactation routine is by sprinkling it on top of your smoothie or adding it into other foods like yogurt, oatmeal or even coffee.
+It can also help regulate blood sugar levels and control appetite, which can be very helpful when breastfeeding.
+The best way to use cinnamon as part of your lactation routine is by sprinkling it on top of your smoothie or adding it to other foods like yogurt, oatmeal, or coffee.

-If you find that you enjoy using cinnamon in this way, try experimenting with different types (there are many!) until you find one that’s right for your taste buds.
+If you enjoy using cinnamon this way, try experimenting with different types (there are many!) until you find one that’s right for your taste buds.

 2 cups brewed iced green tea (cooled)

-If you’re using a regular blender, brew the tea and then transfer to a jar (or storage container) to chill.
+If you’re using a regular blender, brew the tea and then transfer it to a jar (or storage container) to chill.
 If you have a lot of milk to pump, make it in bulk by making extra-strength green tea at once.
-Then store it in your refrigerator and use as needed.
-You can use any kind of milk with this recipe: whole, almond, soy and hemp are all great options!
+Then, store it in your refrigerator and use it as needed.
+You can use any milk with this recipe: whole, almond, soy, and hemp are all great options!

 Mangoes are a nutritious fruit that can help you increase your milk supply.
-They’re high in vitamins A, B1, B2 and C as well as calcium, iron and folate.
+They’re high in vitamins A, B1, B2, and C, and calcium, iron, and folate.
 Ripe mangos have more nutrients than unripe ones do because they’ve gone through the ripening process in which their vitamin content increases significantly.
-Ripe mangos are sweeter than unripe ones too—which means they’re easier to blend into a smoothie without needing additional sweetener—and they contain more fiber which helps with digestion.
+Ripe mangos are sweeter than unripe ones, too—which means they’re easier to blend into a smoothie without additional sweetener—and they contain more fiber, which helps with digestion.

-Bananas are a good source of both potassium and magnesium, two nutrients that your body needs to produce breast milk.
+Bananas are a good source of potassium and magnesium, two nutrients your body needs to produce breast milk.
 They also contain vitamin B6, which helps produce prolactin (the hormone responsible for stimulating milk production) in your body.
-Bananas also contain vitamin C; a study published in the Journal of the American Dietetic Association found that women who increased their intake of vitamin C by 200 milligrams per day increased their milk supply by an average of 24 percent.
+Bananas also contain vitamin C; a study published in the Journal of the American Dietetic Association found that women who increased their vitamin C intake by 200 milligrams per day increased their milk supply by 24 percent.

-• Add 2 cups of old fashion oatmeal to a pot and cover with water
+- Add 2 cups of old-fashioned oatmeal to a pot and cover it with water